 Can I get critical illness cover with an underactive thyroid?

 Yes, you can get critical illness cover if you’ve been diagnosed with an underactive thyroid.
 There are a few things to consider when you apply, but generally, you should be able to get this type of policy.

 If you’ve got no other health or medical issues and your condition is well controlled, then cover will be available instantly.
 In most cases, you won’t even need to provide a GP report or have a medical.

 It is also possible, however, that if your medical status is slightly more complicated, you might have some other considerations.
 You could be offered a critical illness cover policy with ‘exclusions’ which means you’ll have certain things not covered.

 You’ll need to check your policy wording very carefully to make sure that you know exactly what you’re getting.
 If you’re not sure then you should speak to your adviser who’ll be able to explain everything to you.

 Can I get income protection with an underactive thyroid?

 You’ll generally be able to get income protection with an underactive thyroid, especially if your health is good.
 Most of the main insurers will offer this type of policy and premiums should be very competitive.

 You should consider which options you need and what works for you to make the policy right for you.
-Usually, there will be additional questions about your underactive thyroid to assess whether there are any other issues.
+Usually, there will be extra questions about your condition to assess whether there are any other issues.

 Some of the main options include: